·9 min read·Blog

 • Monitoring: Log files + Windows Event Forwarding + DNIF SIEM

-This machine was intentionally vulnerable—no updates, no firewalls, weak-looking passwords, and fake credentials in plaintext files.
+This machine was intentionally vulnerable.
+It had no updates, no firewalls, weak passwords, and fake credentials in plaintext files.

 Inside the Services: A Quick Tour